1-Lipschitz Network Initialization for Certifiably Robust Classification Applications: A Decay Problem: Feed Forward Variance With Bias

 \subsection{ReLU Expected Value}

-With the works of Kaiming, the expected value was derived for the ReLU; however, the bias term was set to zero.
+In Kaiming's work, the expected value of the ReLU was derived; however, the bias term was set to zero.
 In contrast, the following expected value derivation includes bias in its computation:

 Given that $b_{l -1}, w_{l - 1}, x_{l - 1}$ were independent.

 \begin{theorem} Given an ReLU activation function, $\sigma(\cdot)$ the variance of the linear layer $y_l = \sigma(w_{l - 1} y_{l - 1} + b_{l - 1})$, where $\E{w_{l - 1}} = \E{b_{l - 1}} = 0$ and $y_{l - 1}$ is an unknown random variable has the following output variance, $\Var{y_{l-1}} = \E{y_{l-1}^2}$ and mean $\E{y_l} = 0$. \end{theorem}